 - Monday 23rd April 2018, 6 pm to 8 pm at our Huddersfield Office - Marten House, Fern Street East, St Andrew's Road, Huddersfield HD1 6SB, press the buzzer for First Floor meeting rooms.
 We are running an Access All Areas Clinic, so as well as a rapid HIV test you can have a full sexual health screening, and a chat with someone around GMT and alcohol if wanted.
 It is completely confidential and non judgmental, no appointment needed just drop in.

 - Monday 29th January 2018, 12 noon to 2 pm at the Empire Adult Cinema Huddersfield

-- Wednesday 25th October 2017, 6 pm to 8 pm at our Halifax office, VAC, Hall Street, Halifax HX1 5AY, press buzzer number 8 that says the Brunswick Centre.
-Also offering full sexual health screening if wanted.
+- Wednesday 31st January 2018, 6 pm to 8 pm at our Halifax Office, Voluntary Action Calderdale, Hall Street, Halifax HX1 5AY, press buzzer number 8 for the Brunswick Centre, also offering full sexual health screening if wanted.
 No appointment needed just drop in.